h3abionet/refpanels/v4/README.md

 ### 03_filter.sh
  - keep only vcf lines that:
-  - have 2 alleles
-  - minor allele count > 2
    - is "snp" or "indel"
+   - have 2 alleles and minor allele count >= 3